Indonesia : Sulawesi + Raja Ampat – July 2017

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Fancy some exuberant coral and wriggling fish?
+Fancy exuberant coral and wriggling fish?
 A little corner of authentic Indonesia?
-I'll take you diving off Kampanar in Central Sulawesi!
+I take you to dive off Kampanar, in Central Sulawesi!

 New adventures in Indonesia

 Kampanar is a very small Muslim village of fishermen, located at the very end of the peninsula Central Sulawesi.
-Across the way, to the east, is the Moluccan Sea.
+Opposite, towards the east, it is the sea of the Moluccas.
 I give you the Google Map below to locate :

 How do I get there?
 The easiest way is to arrive by plane at the airport of Luwuk, (serviced by Indonesian companies Garuda, Sriwijaya, Wings / Lion Air) via Manado, Makassar or Palu in Sulawesi.
 Attention, as always when traveling in Indonesia, the journey can be more or less chaotic…

-I'd been tracking Kampanar for a while, because of a diving resort, the Tompotika Dive Lodgewhich opened there in 2015.
-Attracted by the enthusiastic opinions of other divers on the internet, I finally let myself be tempted in this month of July 2017 ...
+I had spotted Kampanar for a while, because of a diving resort, the Tompotika Dive Lodge, which opened there in 2015.
+Enticed by the enthusiastic reviews of other divers on the internet, I finally let myself be tempted in this month of July 2017...

-And since I also wanted to go back to diving Lembeh, a macro-photography paradise in North Sulawesi, I thought it would be a good idea to combine these two Sulawesi spots (There are flights Luwuk-Manado to go from one to the other), before taking off again from Manado to finish the stay in Raja Ampat…
+And since I also wanted to go back to dive in Lembeh, a macro-photography paradise in North Sulawesi, I thought it would be a good idea to combine these two Sulawesi spots (there are Luwuk-Manado flights to go from one to the other), before taking off again from Manado to finish the stay in Raja Ampat…

 The splendor of coral

-Big advantage of Kampanar, in my opinion: as it is not on the usual tourist routes, there is no crowd either on land or under water.
+Big advantage of Kampanar, in my eyes: as it is not on the usual tourist routes, there are no crowds either on land or underwater.
 No "bubble factory" here!

-Most tourists who undertake the journey to Kampanar and enjoy spending several days there are quite motivated divers - who often already know other dive spots in Indonesia - and that a long journey does not discard, if there is at the end the reward of new splendid underwater landscapes, where the life is dense, abundant, colorful ...
+Most tourists who undertake the journey to Kampanar and enjoy spending several days there are quite motivated divers - who often already know other diving spots in Indonesia - and who are not put off by a long trip, if there is at the end the reward of new splendid underwater landscapes, where life is dense, abundant, colorful...

 When to go?
-Good to know: we can dive all year in Kampanar.
-But beware, between May and September, the visibility underwater is not always at the top in this area that borders the sea of the Moluccas.
+Good to know: you can dive all year round in Kampanar.
+But beware, between May and September, the visibility underwater is not always at its best in this area bordering the Moluccan Sea.

 Low season: from the beginning of May to the end of September.
-For my part, I was warned, I knew what to expect in July and I confirm: lots of particles and plankton in suspension (on days without sun, it's a bit of a mission impossible for wide-angle shots with this underwater "fog", but fortunately there's plenty of fun to be had in macro).
+For my part, I was warned, I knew what to expect in July and I confirm: lots of particles and plankton in suspension (on days without sun, it's a bit of a mission impossible for wide-angle photos with this underwater "fog", but fortunately there is plenty of fun to be had with macro photography).
 On the other hand, in this season, the sea is calm and there are no big waves to crash on the beach.
-And then the rates are softer, too.
+And the rates are also lower.

 High season: from the beginning of October to the end of April.
-Visibility improves squarely from October, explained me my Opo guide, which was confirmed by other divers who have been there recently.
-It even seems that the month of October is the ideal period, because at that time there are not too many waves (at other times, it can be a little acrobatic, to embark and disembark the boat from the beach, I was told).
+Visibility improves dramatically from October onwards, explained my Opo guideThis has been confirmed by other divers who went there recently.
+It even seems that October is the ideal period, because at that time there are not yet too many waves (at other times, it can be a bit acrobatic to get on and off the boat from the beach, I was told).

-Some pictures are better than a long speech ...
-I put below a small selection of underwater photos that I made on the sites of Kampanar, to give you an idea of the beautiful atmosphere who reigns under the water.
-Poiscaille and coral in a mess...just the way I like it!!!! 😍 👌 🐠
+Some pictures are better than a long speech...
+I put below a small selection of underwater pictures that I made on the sites of Kampanar, to give you an idea of the beautiful atmosphere that reigns under water.
+Poiscaille and coral in a mess...
+Just like I love!!! 😍 👌 🐠

 The beach not touristy

-Here, fishing boats with rockers line up on the long gray-black sand beach.
-Chickens and goats trot in freedom under the coconut trees.
-Hilarious kids spinning at full speed into the sea ...
+Here, outrigger fishing boats line the long gray-black sand beach.
+Chickens and goats trot freely under the coconut trees.
+Laughing kids run off to throw themselves into the sea...

 No ugly rows of umbrellas or insistent street vendors.
-No banana boats nor of beach bars connected.
-No restaurants or gift shops.
-I love it.
+No banana boats nor of beach bars trendy.
+No restaurants or souvenir stores.
+I love it!!!

 Pulau Dua

-However, rare Indonesian and foreign non-divers sometimes come here to visit Pulau Dua, the island just in front of Kampanar.
-A path was laid out by the local authorities along the ridge.
-From above, the view of the bay must be superb.
+However, rare Indonesian and foreign non-diving tourists sometimes come here to visit Pulau Dua, the island just in front of Kampanar.
+A path has been built there by the local authorities along the ridge.
+From there, the view on the bay must be superb.

-As I was underwater all the time, photographing coral and fish, I didn't find time to organize a small excursion to Pulau Dua.
-It's a bit of a shame.
-Next time (because I plan to come back), I'll stay a little longer and make sure to plan one or two "off" days to walk around more.
+As I was underwater all the time, taking pictures of coral and fishes, I didn't find the time to organize a small excursion to Pulau Dua.
+It's a pity.
+Next time (because I intend to come back), I will stay a little longer and will make sure to plan one or two days "off" to walk around more.

-I only admired the island from a distance, from Kampanar beach or the diving boat ...
+I only admired the island from a distance, from the beach of Kampanar or the diving boat...

 The tiny village